aureliok/seasky-navigator/README.md

 ## App Overview
-As a beginner, I've decided to start using a public API of weather forecast, **Open-Meteo**, to build a simple console app in which the user would input the location it wanted, and the days to get the weather forecast on.
+As a beginner, I've decided to start using a public API for weather forecasts, **Open-Meteo**, to build a simple console app in which the user would input the desired location and the number of days to get the weather forecast.
 <br><br>
-Though, to be able to get the prediction from Open-Meteo API, one needs to pass the coordinates of both latitude and longitude on the request method.
-It would be an inconvenience to the user if he had to search these coordinates somewhere else, and then pass it to the app.
-So to solve this little problem, the app is instructed to use another free API from **PositionStack** to get the coordinates from the user's input.
+However, to obtain predictions from the Open-Meteo API, one needs to pass the coordinates of both latitude and longitude in the request method.
+It would be inconvenient for the user to search for these coordinates elsewhere and then pass them to the app.
+To solve this issue, the app is designed to use another free API from PositionStack to get the coordinates from the user's input.
 <br><br>
 ![Asking for Location](assets/seaskynavigator_location.jpg)
 <br><br>
-After getting the location's coordinates returned with the Position Stack's API (and check if the location is valid), the next step is to ask the user for a date and how many days from that date he wants to get his weather forecast on.
-For example, 2024-02-26 and 2 days would mean we would return the user a report on the forecast of the days ranging from 2024-02-26 to 2024-02-28. <br>
+After obtaining the location's coordinates returned by the **Position Stack**'s API (and checking if the location is valid), the next step is to ask the user for a date and how many days from that date they want to receive their weather forecast.
+For example, specifying "2024-02-26" and "2 days" would mean returning a report on the forecast for the days ranging from "2024-02-26" to "2024-02-28. <br>
-In this part there's also a check to see if the user has passed a valid date, meaning it has to be on a format "yyyy-MM-dd" and also to see if the range of dates he wants doesn't exceed 7 days from the current day (not the date he inputted).
-The limit of 7 days from the current date is to prevent the possibility of the app to return null values on the forecast on those days that are farther on the future.
+In this part, there's also a check to see if the user has provided a valid date, meaning it has to be in the format "yyyy-MM-dd," and also to see if the range of dates they want doesn't exceed 7 days from the current day (not the date they inputted).
+The limit of 7 days from the current date is to prevent the app from returning null values for forecasts on days further into the future.
 <br><br>
 ![Asking for dates](assets/seaskynavigator_dates.jpg)
 <br><br>
-With these information on hand, the app will then call the Open-Meteo API to get the JSON response on the forecast values.
-As of now, the app is receiving the data on temperature, apparent temperature, relative humidity and precipitation probability to build it's report.<br>
+With this information on hand, the app will then call the Open-Meteo API to get the JSON response on the forecast values.
+Currently, the app is receiving data on temperature, apparent temperature, relative humidity, and precipitation probability to build its report.<br>
-On the earlier stages of the app, these weather data would only be printed in tabular-like form on the console, but it seemed like an uninteresting way to do this.
-So the app is told to call the *OpenAI*'s API to use the **ChatGPT 3.5 Turbo** (the model can be changed) and feed it first with a initial prompt instructing the LLM that it will receive a string containing weather related data and that it should use those data to build an answer like a pirate and give the user a summarized forecast for each day the user requested.
-The connection to the OpenAI API is made using a unofficial NuGet package called OpenAI by OkGoDolt.
+In the earlier stages of the app, these weather data would only be printed in a tabular-like form on the console, but it seemed like an uninteresting way to present this information.
+So, the app is instructed to call the **OpenAI** API to use the ChatGPT 3.5 Turbo (the model can be changed) and feed it first with an initial prompt instructing the language model that it will receive a string containing weather-related data and that it should use that data to generate an answer in pirate speak, giving the user a summarized forecast for each day they requested.
+The connection to the OpenAI API is established using an unofficial NuGet package called OpenAI by OkGoDolt.
 <br><br>
 ![Calling LLM](assets/seaskynavigator_gettingllm.jpg)
 ![Summarized report by LLM](assets/seaskynavigator_llmresponse.jpg)
 <br><br>
-After this, the app asks the user if he wants to get another forecast or quit.
-If he asks for another forecast, then all the process of asking the location, dates etc will be restarted.
+After this, the app asks the user if they want to get another forecast or quit.
+If they ask for another forecast, then the entire process of asking for the location, dates, etc., will be restarted.
 <br>
 ![End of interaction](assets/seaskynavigator_endloop.jpg)